alexadmin/it_overview/README.md

 - release should take a couple of minutes (1, p.
 280)
 - create table "version" in database and increment/decrement version, application should compare own version in db version (1, p.
 328)
 - migration roll-back script copy data to temp table before delete column, and copy back when necessary (1, p.
 329)
+- in hardcode monolith it is better to record app to db table links (1, p.
+331)

 ### Database migrations